Tony Romo's offseason still about improving, but now it's a different task

 From 2003-16, Romo only missed a workout if he was recovering from a back or collarbone surgery.
 While he could still play golf or basketball or soccer in his offseasons with the Cowboys, he developed a routine that he could follow each spring almost down to the minute.

-But last month, Romo decided to walk away from football after the Cowboys released him.
+Last month, Romo decided to walk away from football after the Cowboys released him.
 Instead of pursuing an opportunity with the Houston Texans, Romo opted to join CBS as its lead football analyst.

 “Honestly, on the way in I almost went right to The Star but I decided to go to the U.S. Open qualifier instead,” Romo said in an ESPN interview after he shot a 75 and missed out on advancing to the sectional qualifier.
 “I think my internal clock's at this point each day I've been waking up and getting ready for A) the broadcasting part of it and B) doing my back exercises and working out and doing those things and it's allowed me to really turn back the hands of time.
 I feel good, and that allows me to play more and practice more at this.
 Obviously that would have benefited over in football, but I made the choice to move on and I feel great about that.”